liferay/liferay-docs/en/user/articles-dxp/140-workflow/06-workflow-metrics-reports.markdown

-Hover over the status you're interested in, from either the _Pending_ or the _Completed_ tabs (on SP1, these tabs were renamed to _Dashboard_ and _Completion_.
-Click into the All Items screen from the overview report and you'll see a more detailed table including the following columns:
+Hover over the status you're interested in, from either the _Pending_ or the _Completed_ tabs (on SP1, these tabs were renamed to _Dashboard_ and _Completion_).
+Click into the All Items screen from the overview report and a more detailed table appears, including the following columns:

 **ID**
 : This is the workflow item's numeric identifier to the system.
 Importantly, you